Bots increase exposure to negative and inflammatory content in online social systems: Discussion

-Hashtags are strings of characters starting with the hash () character and representing the main semantic content of a tweet \cite{tsur2012s}.
+\paragraph*{Building the hashtag co-occurrence network.} Hashtags are strings of characters starting with the hash (\#) character and representing the main semantic content of a tweet \cite{tsur2012s}.
 The literal meaning of hashtags is already considered in the sentiment analysis.
 Co-occurrence of different hashtags can provide important additional information on the semantic content of tweets, as it was recently shown \cite{wang2011topic}.
-Analogously to other association networks in psycholinguistics \cite{kenett2014investigating,kenett2018flexibility}, networks of hashtag co-occurrences represent a powerful proxy of the cognitive profile of users, i.e. the way concepts are perceived and associated by users.
+Analogously to other association networks in psycholinguistics \cite{kenett2014investigating,kenett2018flexibility}, networks of hashtag co-occurrences represent a powerful proxy of the cognitive profile of users, i.e., the way concepts are perceived and associated by users.
 From our Twitter dataset, we build semantic networks of hashtag co-occurrence where nodes represent hashtags and they are linked when co-occurring in at least one tweet.
 This network definition is in agreement with previous large-scale studies \cite{wang2011topic}.
 We build one network of hashtag co-occurrences per group.
-Group 1 (Group 2) co-occurrence network includes 8451 (7107) unique hashtags and 29694 (23644) links.
-The two networks overlap for 4132 hashtags, on which the consistency analysis is performed (see SI).
+Group 1 (Group 2) co-occurrence network includes 8,451 (7,107) unique hashtags and 29,694 (23,644) links.
+The two networks overlap for 4,132 hashtags, on which the consistency analysis is performed (see SI Appendix).